Ferrocarriles de Vía Estrecha: Operations

-FEVE's rails transported approximately 460 million tonnes of goods each year, accounting for a large part of the company's business.
-The products one may expect to see on board their goods trains include iron, steel and coal, fueling much of the country's industry.
-This amount significantly decreased when Renfe took over.

 Transcantábrico line

 An exclusive tourist service operated by FEVE is a 650 km long line, the Transcantábrico, which runs along the entire length of Spain's north coast, and has connected the cities of San Sebastián, Bilbao, Santander, Oviedo and Ferrol to Leon since 1982.
 Operated as a holiday service, the carriages of the train are furnished with bedrooms, lounges and restaurants and voyages typically last eight days and seven nights.

 FEVE also operated "normal" regional (express and stopping) services (in sections) from Ferrol to Hendaye (some sections operated now by regional operators) until 1978.
 One of the longest regular (non-tourist) FEVE service operated between Leon and Bilbao (a journey of some 7 hours).